tokay-lang/tokay/README.md

 ## About

 Tokay is a programming language designed for ad-hoc parsing.
-It is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
-It might also be useful as a general purpose scripting language, but mainly focuses on processing textual input and work on trees with information extracted from this input.

-The language was designed to quickly create solutions in text processing problems, which can be just simple pattern matching but even major things.
-Therefore Tokay provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, including interpreters or compilers.
-For example, Tokay's own language parser is implemented in Tokay itself.
+The language was designed to quickly create solutions in text processing problems, which can be just simple data extraction, but also parsing any structured data somehow.
+Therefore, Tokay provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, interpreters or compilers.
+Tokay's own language parser is implemented in Tokay itself, for example.

+Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
+It might also serve as a general purpose scripting language, but it mainly focuses on processing textual input and work on trees with information extracted from this input.

 Tokay is a very young project and gains much potential.
 [Volunteers are welcome!](#contribute)